Post-truth politics: Emotional Exploitation

+Individual Vulnerabilities

 Vulnerability to misinformation comes in two forms; either gullibility with respect to poorer information, or distrust and skepticism with respect to better information that might correct it.

 A major risk factor is the inability to differentiate between facts and opinions.
 In a 2024 study from the University of Illinois, 2,500 participants were asked to categorize 12 different statements as being either facts or opinions, and nearly half (45.7%) of the subjects performed no better than a coin flip.
 One of the coauthors, Jeffery Mondak, explained the significance of the findings in a press release: "What we're showing here is that people have trouble distinguishing factual claims from opinion, and if we don't have this shared sense of reality, then standard journalistic fact-checking – which is more curative than preventative – is not going to be a productive way of defanging misinformation ...
 How can you have productive discourse about issues if you're not only disagreeing on a basic set of facts, but you're also disagreeing on the more fundamental nature of what a fact itself is?"

-Manufactured controversy

-Political operatives in the post-truth space may fabricate controversies for economic or political advantage or, as in gaslighting, to disorient and confuse the public.
+At the system level, recent work in political communication has introduced the term epistemic vulnerability to describe broader strains on the informational foundations of democracy, beyond individuals' exposure to misleading information.
+One cross-national study develops an epistemic vulnerability index combining perceived exposure to disinformation, distrust in professional news media, and self-reported disorientation about distinguishing facts from falsehoods across 20 Western democracies, and reports that countries with stronger public service broadcasting and larger party systems show lower levels of epistemic vulnerability, whereas higher levels of populism, ideological polarization, and political parallelism are associated with higher scores on the index.